ucb-stat133/stat133-fall-2017/labs/lab04-dplyr-basics.md

 # median height of unarmed non-humans

-# get the square weight of non-jedis
+# add a column 'weight_kgm' for weight to kilograms

-# get the log of height for subjects
+# get the log of height for players
-# with blaster or bowcaster weapons
+# with age less than or equal to 25 years

-# create a new variable "newvar": height divided by weight

-# add 'newvar' to the data frame sw

 #